Miles998e/Miles998e.github.io/index.md

  made a vector of scores for our competition.
 The second part, which I enjoyed more, used loops to create an interesting image of repeating symbols.
 I learned a lot about loops and how they work with vectors in this lab, which is why this lab is my favorite.
+I liked making interesting images with symbols.

 * Lab 11